pns-isa-devops/projet-isa-devops-20-team-b-20/scenarios.md

 `getinvoices`

 ### Confirm invoice payment
-`confirminvoicepayment` (add the id displayed by the above command )
+`confirminvoicepayment` (add the id displayed by the above command in parameter)

 ### Check payment
 `getinvoices`